 Balance transfers are best used when you have a large amount of credit card debt.
 You may want help paying it off, and saving money on monthly interest is an excellent way to start.
 Once you’ve been approved for the card, a balance transfer fee applies.
 This may be between $5-$10, or 3-5% of the balance, whichever is larger.
 When considering a balance transfer card, make sure that the balance transfer fee does not eliminate any savings from not paying interest.
 Become familiar with the terms listed in your credit card agreement.
 Failure to hold to these terms may cause the 0% balance transfer offer to revert to the regular APR.

-0% intro APR balance transfer for 12 months
+0% introductory APR for 12 months.

 Should You Transfer Your Balance?